staffanm/ferenda/doc/restapi.rst

 component of `RDL <https://github.com/rinfo/rdl>`_, and inspired by `Linked data API
 <https://code.google.com/p/linked-data-api/wiki/Specification>`_, that
 enables you to do that.
+This API only provides search/select operations that returns a result list.
+For information about each individual result in that list, use the methods described in :ref:`urls_used`.

 .. note::